latex3/tagging-project/index.md

 in the CI system associated to this site.

-Some selected test examples are available on the [tagging status example page](tagging-status-examples) via an online editor, allowing the examples to be run and validated online.
+Some selected test examples are available on the [tagging status example page](tagging-status/examples) via an online editor, allowing the examples to be run and validated online.